Holiday User Acquisition Tips

 2) You’re prepared with extra capital for user acquisition

-If you have limited budget, try running campaigns the days after the major holidays when there’s still plenty of action but the CPIs are likely to be lower.
+If you have limited budget, try running campaigns the days after the major holidays when there’s still plenty of action but CPIs are likely to be lower.

 Either way, don’t forget about Q1!
 In-app spending typically remains higher than normal through early January as consumers continue to cash in on app store gift cards and explore all their new devices have to offer.
 Make sure you have access to your previous month’s app store earnings and ad network receivables to reinvest in marketing while you still have momentum (and prices drop).